arevaura/dr-mouse/README.md

 #### Why choose Dr. Mouse?
 Mice are intellectual creatures.
 Much like us, some prefer to stay close to peers and others prefer solitude.
 Mice have lots of personality, and are thought to exhibit emotional intelligence and empathy as well.
-Dr. Mouse provides a safe space for everyone!
+Rest assured, Dr. Mouse provides an excellent safe space for anyone and everyone!
 [=🐭=](https://phys.org/news/2019-11-scientists-mouse-personality.html#:~:text=Some%20are%20quick%20to%20explore,life%20and%20define%20their%20personality)
 [🐁.....](https://www.earth.com/news/mice-pass-the-mirror-test-does-that-mean-they-are-self-aware/)